nblei/DL_AlgoX/README.md

-memory is so readily available, and this problem is in NP-Complete and PSPACE, it makes sense to trade a small amount of additional space for a large increase in ease of programming, and memory management (indeed, as the Dancing Links are allocated at initialization as a one dimensional array, this likely leads to an increase of performance due to cache considerations).
+memory is so readily available, and this problem is in NP-Complete and PSPACE, it makes sense to trade a small amount of additional space for a large increase in ease of programming, and memory management (additionally, as the Dancing Links are allocated at initialization as a one dimensional array, this likely leads to an increase of performance due to cache considerations).

 In addition to the node structure, there is `struct dlinks` which contains all of the metadata to run